marcin-piotrak-mox/DevSecOps-fu/cheatsheets/regex-cheatsheet.md

   </tr>
   <tr>
     <td>Explanation:</td>
-    <td>Starting part of hyperlinks representing the protocol is matched however when getting to `:` character RegEx engine matches it, looksahead and does not capture the match (doesn't consume).</td>
+    <td>Starting part of hyperlinks representing the protocol is matched however when getting to <code>:</code> character RegEx engine matches it, looks ahead and does not capture the match (doesn't consume).</td>
   </tr>
 </table>